 Kriya yoga consists not only of the technique which is called Kriya Yoga but four other core techniques that are part of the kriya meditation practices.
 One of these, the Hong Sau meditation technique, is taught in most of Ananda’s meditation classes.
 The other three are the 39 Energization Exercise system; Aum technique of meditation; and the Maha Mudra.
 These three are taught in the kriya training.
 In addition we will use certain raja yoga pranayams and techniques as part of the preparation and purification of the body, mind and nervous system that is necessary in order that kriya technique be optimally effective.

-To read more about Kriya Yoga, see Chapter 26, “Kriya Yoga,” from the “Autobiography of a Yogi” (this may be read online at www.ananda.org/autobiography).
+To read more about Kriya Yoga, see Chapter 26, “Kriya Yoga,” from the “Autobiography of a Yogi” (or read the chapter online on the Ananda.org website) .
 The seven month training period is divided into two segments.
-Return to www.anandawashington.org/kriya-yoga for the details and costs of the two segments of the kriya training program.
+Return to the Kriya Yoga page for details and costs of the two segments of the kriya training program.

 A free introductory talk on Kriya Yoga is from time to time.
 Owing to the virus situation, none is offered at this time.